splattner/vdcd-bridge/README.md

 Start the vdcd bridge:

+`./vcdc-brige -H ipofvdcdhost --mqtthost ip:portmqttbroker`

+or as a container:

+Build the container:

+`docker build -t myimagename .`

+Start the vcdc-brige as a container:

-`./go-vdcd-api-client -H ipofvdcdhost --mqtthost ip:portmqttbroker`
+`docker run myimagename vcdc-brige -H ipofvdcdhost --mqtthost ip:portmqttbroker`